-Graphics Archaeology Group (GAG) is the part of the IfA which is concerned with all aspects of professional archaeological graphics – no matter how the work is originated or disseminated.
+Graphic Archaeology Group (GAG) is part of the Chartered Institute for Archaeologists (CIfA) which is concerned with all aspects of professional archaeological graphics – no matter how the work is originated or disseminated.
 The roots of GAG lie in the Association of Archaeological Illustrators and Surveyors (AAI&S).
-Formed in 1978 AAI&S was the professional body which represented those practitioners in the UK and abroad.
-In partnership with IfA, AAI&S administered the Illustration and Survey Special Interest Group (ISSIG) on their behalf until in 2011, the AAI&S voted to merge with the IfA.
+Formed in 1978, AAI&S was the professional body that represented those practitioners in the UK and abroad.
+In partnership with IfA (now CIfA), AAI&S administered the Illustration and Survey Special Interest Group (ISSIG) on their behalf until in 2011, the AAI&S voted to merge with the IfA.
 To mark this, the ISSIG was renamed as GAG.

 The primary aim of GAG is to set standards within the profession and to promote these standards within the archaeological world at large.
 This is done through:

-- Assisting the validation of IfA members joining from a graphics background.
+- Assisting the validation of CIfA members joining from a graphics background.

 - Demonstrating best practice through website, exhibition and publication.